 Restaurants & Bakeries in Chinatown Toronto

 The second thing that draws local and tourists to this neighbourhood is the chance to dine at authentic Chinese restaurants.
 Fancy some dim sum?
 You’ll find it here.
 If you have time, try one of the places offering Peking duck.
-I still remember my first taste of this delicacy.
 A dinner of Peking duck is not just a meal; it’s an event.

 You’ll find a range of restaurants, big and small, fancy and simple.
 You’ll come across not just Chinese but Japanese, Vietnamese and Thai restaurants too.